molescat/mPillar/readme.md

 * Simple UIButton constraints using Visual Formatting. setContentHuggingPriority

-* iOS7 topLayoutGuide
+* iOS7 topLayoutGuide.

-* Simplification category for adding visual constraints
+* Simplification category for adding visual constraints.

-* Simple helper MACRO MXDictionaryOfVariableBindings
+* Simple helper MACRO MXDictionaryOfVariableBindings.

-* Simple example of UIScrollView and Autolayout
+* Simple example of UIScrollView and Autolayout.

 Usage:
 ------

-Build and run using Xcode5 (or later), targeting iOS7 (or later)
+Build and run using Xcode5 (or later), targeting iOS7 (or later).

 You can optionally add the custom runtime argument `-UIViewShowAlignmentRects YES`, via the scheme editor.
 This will render the Auto layout bounding boxes in a yellow wireframe.